Democratizing AI: Non-expert design of prediction tasks: Results

-We performed crowdsourcing using Amazon Mechanical Turk during August 2017.
-Tasks were performed in sequence, first problem proposal (phase one), then ranking and categorization (phase two), then data collection (phase three).
-These tasks and the numbers of responses and numbers of workers involved in each task are detailed in Table~\ref{tab:summaryofcrowdtasks}, as are the rewards workers were given.
-Rewards were determined based on estimates of the difficulty or time spent on the problem, so proposing a problem had a much higher reward (\$3 USD) than providing data by answering the problem's questions (\$0.12 USD).
+We performed our experiments using Amazon Mechanical Turk during August 2017.
+Assignments were performed in sequence, first prediction task proposal (phase one), then ranking and categorization (phase two), then data collection (phase three).
+These assignments and the numbers of responses and numbers of workers involved in each are detailed in Table~\ref{tab:summaryofcrowdtasks}, as are the rewards workers were given.
+Rewards were determined based on estimates of the difficulty or time spent on the assignment, so proposing a prediction task had a much higher reward (\$3 USD) than providing data by answering the task's questions (\$0.12 USD).
 No responses were filtered out at any point, although a small number of responses (less than 1\%) were not successfully recorded.

-We solicited $N=50$ problems in phase one, compensating Mechanical Turk workers \$3 for their task.
-Workers could submit only one problem.
-A screenshot of the task interface for this phase (and all phases) is shown in the supplemental materials.
-Some example problems provided by crowd workers are shown in Table \ref{tab:problemexamples}; all 50 problems are shown in the supplemental materials.
-After these problems were collected, phase two began where workers were asked to rate the problems by their importance and learnability and to categorize the features of the proposed problems.
-Workers were compensated \$0.25 per task in phase two and were limited to 25 tasks total.
-After the second phase completed, we chose the top-10 most important problems and the top-5 most learnable problems (Sec.~\ref{sec:rankingproblems}) to pass on to data collection (phase three).
-We collected data for these problems until $n=200$ responses were gathered for each problem (we have slightly less responses for some problems as a few responses were not recorded successfully; no worker responses were rejected).
-Workers in this phase could respond to more than one problem but only once to each problem.
+We solicited $N=50$ prediction tasks in phase one, compensating Mechanical Turk workers \$3 for the assignment.
+Workers could submit only one task.
+A screenshot of the assignment interface for this phase (and all phases) is shown in the supplemental materials.
+Some example prediction tasks provided by crowd workers are shown in Table \ref{tab:problemexamples}; all 50 tasks are shown in the supplemental materials.
+After these tasks were collected, phase two began where workers were asked to rate the tasks by their perceived importance and perceived learnability and to categorize the properties of the proposed tasks.
+Workers were compensated \$0.25 per assignment in phase two and were limited to examining at most 25 tasks total.
+After the second phase completed, we chose the top-10 most perceived important tasks and the top-5 most perceived learnable tasks (Sec.~\ref{sec:rankingproblems}) to pass on to data collection (phase three).
+We collected data for these tasks until $n=200$ responses were gathered for each prediction task (we have slightly less responses for some tasks as a few responses were not recorded successfully; no worker responses were rejected).
+Workers in this phase could respond to more than one task but only once to each task.